roshk99/trajectory-plotting/README.md

 # trajectory-planning
 ***This project takes raw trajectories and creates a canal surface around them.
 This will allow for trajectory reproduction given an initial point.***

-*Run `canal_visualization_gui` to play with the canal surface options with a GUI or run `main.m` to see the intermediate steps*
+* Run `canal_visualization_gui` to play with the canal surface options with a GUI or run `main.m` to see the intermediate steps (parameters stored in `scripts/runFunction.m`)*

 ###Canal Visualization Options
 * Dataset
-	* Choose one of 4 datasets.
+	* Choose one of 5 datasets.
 Dataset 0 has artificial data and the remainder have experimental data
 * Type of Canal
 	* Choose either circles or ellipses as cross-sections
 * Trajectories